 Online dating not for you?
 We may be able to change your mind…

 The dread I get in my stomach when I think about going on a first date with someone I met on a dating app is the same one I get when I think about taking my driving test—mostly because I failed it.
-It’s mostly the pressure of having to make a good impression, whether it be competently operating a vehicle (which, again, I can’t do), or making jokes, drinking wine and being ‘physical’—on the date I mean.
+It’s mostly the pressure of having to make a good impression, whether it be competently operating a vehicle (which, again, I can’t do), or making jokes, drinking wine, and being ‘physical’—on the date I mean.
 Not your driving test.
-And that’s mostly because going out with someone I met online is new, exciting but also very very scary.
+Getting physical then brings with it the need for a conversation about safe sex and a search for std testing near me.
+Yes indeed, going out with someone I met online is new, exciting but also very very scary.